-The main drivers of mangrove loss in Tanzania include conversion to salt ponds and rice cultivation, construction, settlement, charcoal making, firewood exacerbated by extreme weather events such as storms, and building poles (Maseta et al., 2021). floods and droughts (Semesi, 1998; FAO, 2005; Mshale Other drivers of mangrove loss in Tanzania are not et al., 2017).
-Socioeconomic threats include mangrove dissimilar from those in other parts of the world cutting for fuelwood used in salt production, lime (Goldberg et al., 2020).
-Population pressure, poverty, burning, or smoking fish; clearance of mangrove areas low levels of awareness, and climate change have for salt pans involving solar evaporation; unregulated contributed to the degradation and loss of mangroves pole cutting for sale in Dar es Salaam, Zanzibar and the across Tanzania (Mangora et al., 2016; Nyangoko et Middle East; and the expansion of agricultural activities, al., 2022).
-Pollution levels in the mangroves of Tanzania particularly paddy rice and aquaculture (Mshale et are generally low, apart from some localised industrial al., 2017).
-A more recent issue is the rise of mixed rice pollution at Mtoni and Msimbazi and pesticide use agriculture and cattle grazing systems.
-In non-growing in rice paddies within the Rufiji Delta mangroves seasons, these fields are used to graze huge cattle herds (Kruitwagen et al., 2008). by an influx of pastoralists, which prevents natural regeneration of mangroves (Mshale et al., 2017).
+The main drivers of mangrove loss in Tanzania include conversion to salt ponds and rice cultivation, exacerbated by extreme weather events such as storms, floods and droughts (Semesi, 1998; FAO, 2005; Mshale et al., 2017).
+Socioeconomic threats include mangrove cutting for fuelwood used in salt production, lime burning, or smoking fish; clearance of mangrove areas for salt pans involving solar evaporation; unregulated pole cutting for sale in Dar es Salaam, Zanzibar and the Middle East; and the expansion of agricultural activities, particularly paddy rice and aquaculture (Mshale et al., 2017).
+A more recent issue is the rise of mixed rice agriculture and cattle grazing systems.
+In non-growing seasons, these fields are used to graze huge cattle herds by an influx of pastoralists, which prevents natural regeneration of mangroves (Mshale et al., 2017).

 During the last few decades, extensive areas of mangroves in Tanzania have been cleared for salt production (Semesi, 1992, 1998).
-Significant tracts of mangrove forest (possibly as much as 12% of the total area) in the Rufiji Delta were lost or degraded between 1991 and 2000 because of overuse and conversion to other land uses, such as salt exploration and unsustainable agriculture practices (Turpie, 2000).
+Significant tracts of mangrove forest (possibly as much as 12% of the total area) in the Rufiji Delta were lost8 or degraded between 1991 and 2000 because of overuse and conversion to other land uses, such as salt exploration and unsustainable agriculture practices (Turpie, 2000).
 Heavy flooding associated with an El Nino event in 1997-1998 caused mortality of 117 ha of mangroves in the Rufiji Delta, but these areas are now regenerating (Erftemeijer and Hamerlynck, 2005).
 Clearing of mangroves for rice farming in Tanzania was officially banned in 1987 but continued in the Rufiji Delta with extensive areas cleared since the ban was imposed (Duvail, 2002; Monga et al., 2018; Japhet et al., 2019).
 Ineffective management of these threats poses a risk that mangrove losses may increase over the coming decade in the face of population pressure and climate change.